 - Fun fact: Buckskin Gulch is the world’s longest slot canyon (13 miles) and the tallest in the Southwest, with parts reaching 500 ft tall.

+Peek-a-Boo and Spooky Gulch are definitely worth a visit.
 Again, this is a two-for-one slot canyon hike and it is active and FUN!
 Here are some tips: